 While in graduate school, I dove into intensive training in Ashtanga yoga at the Yoga Workshop.
 After receiving my master’s degree, I worked as a primary therapist for four years at the Eating Disorder Center of Denver, and developed their therapeutic yoga program during that time.
 In 2007, I began working as an outpatient psychotherapist at La Luna Center, began my private practice, and completed the Sensorimotor Psychotherapy Institute’s Training for the Treatment of Trauma.

 I married my husband Jayson in 2007, and became a mother in 2009.
 In my first years as a mother, my interest in energetics and spirituality deepened again.
 I continued in my yoga studies and also completed Meditating with the Body, a body based meditation course taught by Reggie Ray, studied with Sandra Ingerman on shamanic journeying, and received my Level 3 certification in Reiki through Reiki Colorado.

 As I settled more fully into marriage and family life, I returned to my original interest in human development, attachment, and relationship.
 It was then that I discovered Stan Tatkin and his model for couple therapy.
-I began training with him in his approach, the Psychobiological Approach to Couple Therapy, since 2013, and continue to do so as I focus more on couple therapy in my practice.
+I began training with him in his approach, the Psychobiological Approach to Couple Therapy, in 2013, and am now Level 3 Trained.

-Most recently, I am on faculty for The Relationship School, which teaches a 9 month long class on the deep psychology of intimate relationships, founded by my husband, Jayson Gaddis.
-I am also a regular guest on the Smart Couple Podcast, and helping to develop a course for young adults to give them the relationship education they need, but never got.
+Additionally, I am on faculty for The Relationship School, which teaches a 9 month long class on the deep psychology of intimate relationships, founded by my husband, Jayson Gaddis.
+I am a regular guest on Jayson’s podcast, the Smart Couple Podcast, and helping to develop a course for young adults to give them the relationship education they need, but never got.

 Most importantly, my family life deeply inspires me and my work.
 I live in Boulder, Colorado, where I maintain a part-time private practice while also parenting our two young children with my husband, Jayson.